ARE YOU STRUGGLING WITH ACNE? DO YOU WANT CLEAR SKIN? THESE SKIN CARE HACKS CHANGED EVERYTHING FOR ME.

 4) While skincare products are important, it’s just as important to be aware of what makeup you’re wearing on a daily basis.
 Your makeup can clog your pores and make your acne worse.
 For makeup that is light and won’t clog your pores, I use the It Cosmetics CC Cream everyday, and have never found a product I like more than this.

 Don’t let your acne run your life.
-Try out some of the tips and products from above, and I really do think you’ll see a difference in your skin.
+Try out some of the skin tips and products from above, and I really do think you’ll see a difference in your acne and skin.
 If I was able to help just one of you, I’ll be happy.

 And oh, if you found these acne tips helpful, please feel free to share this image with your Pinterest friends.
 Thanks so much!